Daniels2023/studyCase/README.md

 ![ERD_StudyCase](https://github.com/Daniels2023/studyCase/assets/124798004/f090e47d-b808-4a28-b277-041e2cb7665b)

-Above we can see 3 departments connected all with your own index column and descriptive columns, this diagram could be further uploaded into a relational database like PostgreSQL.
+Above we can see 3 departments connected all with your index column and descriptive columns, this diagram could be further uploaded into a relational database like PostgreSQL.

 Below is an example of how that could be achieved: